loxmaster/Braude-Project/README.md

 # Braude-Project
-group 12 project for some random triple course
+group 12 project

+participents are :
+Sharon Makhlin,

+In this project we will create a Fullstack system that can manage tests and grades for students,lecturers and heads of department.